Kyudo – The Way of the Bow

 Who can take this class: Students must be at least 16 years old.
 Students under 18 years of age will need parental consent.
 There is no upper age limit as bow strength can be adjusted for age, gender, and physical strength.

-Pricing: $15 per class, or 10 classes for $100.
+Pricing: $15 per class or $40/month.
 Payments can be made at the class by cash or check to GA Kyudo Renmei.

 Instructors: Joseph Reid, Yondan (4th Rank) and other members of the Georgia Kyudo Renmei